-Students will meet grade level learning targets.
-Age does not necessarily determine grade placement.
-Staff may use an evaluation tool to assist in determining grade placement.
-They Students do not advance by "grade" level but rather by from level to level through mastery of skills and content.
-A specific list of knowledge and skills that students must master to move forward is subdivided into parts_that can reasonably be taught and mastered within a year.
+Students do not advance by "grade" but rather by mastery of content.
+A specific list of knowledge and skills that students must master to move forward is subdivided into parts that can reasonably be taught and mastered within a year.
 This is a working tool for the teacher and student to collaborate about progress made.
-Rubrics Criteria are developed for all lessons to help teachers, students and parents know what mastery looks like.
-Students are not-given letter grades, beginning in core subjects in 4th grade and increasing to all subjects in 6th through 8th grade.
-Instead, t Teachers and parents discuss what the child can actually do, and what she has yet to be mastered.
+Rubrics are developed for all lessons to help teachers, students and parents know what mastery looks like.
+Students are not given letter grades.
+Instead, teachers and parents discuss what the child can actually do, and what she has yet to master.
 Student achievement is based on giving children freedom within a structured and orderly environment.
-Students have the freedom to choose activities, but are responsible to structure their day to cover the curriculum and master its learning targets.
+Students have the freedom to choose activities, but are responsible to structure their day to cover the curriculum.
 Children receive lessons across the curriculum, collaborate with peers of their choosing, and report back about their findings in written papers or class speeches.